 Two early protocol biopsies (5%) demonstrated subclinical rejection (Banff IA).
-The first patient received prednisone maintenance successfully but refused any further protocol biopsy and had excellent renal and pancreatic graft function at 5 years.
+The first patient received prednisone maintenance successfully, but refused any further protocol biopsy and had excellent renal and pancreatic graft function at five years.
 The second patient had a biopsy demonstrating Banff IA rejection.
 He was successfully treated with prednisone bolus therapy.
-He later developed Banff IIA rejection with C4d+/DSA+ antibody-mediated rejection at 18 months, demonstrated on follow-up protocol biopsy, despite having excellent graft function (creatinine 105 μmol/L, HbA1c 0.056).
-He was treated with plasmapheresis/intravenous immunoglobulin 2g/kg and prednisone therapy but lost his renal allograft from ongoing rejection 4 years post-transplant.
+He later developed Banff IIA rejection with C4d+/DSA+ antibody-mediated rejection at 18 months, demonstrated on followup protocol biopsy, despite having excellent graft function (creatinine 105 μmol/L, HbA1c 0.056).
+He was treated with plasmapheresis/intravenous immunoglobulin 2 g/kg and prednisone therapy, but lost his renal allograft from ongoing rejection four years posttransplant.
 He remains insulin-independent.
-One patient in the borderline group had a rising amylase despite having a stable serum creatinine at 9 months post-operatively.
+One patient in the borderline group had a rising amylase despite having a stable serum creatinine at nine months postoperatively.
 This patient had a negative renal biopsy, but since the amylase remained elevated, the pancreas was biopsied one week later; this showed no evidence of rejection.

 Four patients were excluded from the study because they declined the early protocol biopsy.
-Three of these patients received a biopsy at 1 year which showed borderline changes.
-One of these patients subsequently developed AMR at 6 months.
+Three of these patients received a biopsy at one year, which showed borderline changes.
+One of these patients subsequently developed antibody-mediated rejection at six months.
 The fourth patient never received any protocol biopsies.
-He later developed IFTA on a for cause biopsy at 11 months.
+He later developed IF/TA, demonstrated on a for-cause biopsy at 11 months.